 - Trouble chewing, along with weight loss or complaints of being hungry.

 - Falls more often or has frequent events which may endanger your child.

 - Other signs of complications.
 These may include bladder control problems, bleeding gums, or an increase in joint stiffness.

 If you have CP and you are pregnant, talk with a doctor about how CP can affect your pregnancy and delivery.

 Exams and Tests

-The doctor will do a physical exam and ask you about your child's past health.
+The doctor will do a physical exam and ask you about your family's health history and your child's past health.
 You may be asked about your child's growth and development.
 The doctor may ask about any problems you may have noticed.
 Parents are often the first to notice that their baby has problems with certain abilities and skills.

-Your doctor may also do tests, such as a CT scan or an MRI of your child's head.
+Your doctor may also do tests, such as lab tests or an MRI of your child's head.
 Or your doctor may look at ultrasound pictures of the brain.
 These tests can sometimes help the doctor find the cause of CP.